oppia/oppia-web-developer-docs/Contributing-knowledge-to-Oppia.md

 Here's how you can help:

   * You could create a new exploration on [Oppia.org](https://www.oppia.org) that helps to explain a difficult concept, or a useful skill.
+You might also be interested in our [Teach with Oppia](https://www.oppia.org/teach) program.

   * You could edit an existing exploration on [Oppia.org](https://www.oppia.org), or suggest a change to one, in order to make it clearer and more useful for learners.